Cloudy Eye (Corneal Edema) in Cats

 A healthy cornea is normally clear, but when it becomes injured or inflamed it swells, retaining serum and growing blood vessels to provide nutrients needed for healing.
 These fluids are opaque, and create a hazy, cloudy appearance to the eye.

-Injuries and herpesvirus infection are two of the most common causes of corneal edema.
+Injuries and herpesvirus infection are two of the most common causes of corneal edema in cats.

-Corneal inflammation can also occur from a variety of specific ocular conditions, including:
+Corneal inflammation can also occur from a variety of specific ocular conditions.

 Cats commonly experience corneal edema because it is associated with so many different ocular conditions.
 The associated conditions can cause significant discomfort, and potentially lead to loss of vision.
 Immediate veterinary intervention is required to have the best chance of avoiding complications.